New Physics Opportunities at Neutrino Facilities: BSM Physics at Accelerator, Atmospheric, and Reactor Neutrino Experiments: Laboratory-Based Next-Generation Neutrino Experiments and Their Prospects

 \subsubsection{$\nu$EYE at Yemilab: Hanul nuclear power plant}

-The Hanul Nuclear Power Plant located at Uljin, Gyeongsangbuk-do, located 65 km away from Yemilab, can be used as a source of a long-baseline reactor neutrino program. $1,488\pm 46$ IBD and $690\pm 25$ ES events is expected from these nuclear reactor cores, assuming full reactor power~\cite{Seo:2023xku}.
-Combined analysis of the reactor data and solar data at $\nu$EYE in Yemilab would help investigating the oscillation parameters of solar neutrinos ($\theta_{12}$ and $\Delta m^2_{21}$) precisely~\cite{Bakhti:2023vzn}. $\nu$EYE may also be able to monitor reactor activities, by determining the distance and direction to reactor complexes via oscillation patterns and displacement vectors.
+The Hanul Nuclear Power Plant at Uljin, Gyeongsangbuk-do, located 65 km away from Yemilab, can be used as a source for a long-baseline reactor neutrino program. $1,488\pm 46$ IBD and $690\pm 25$ $\bar\nu_e$-$e$ elastic scattering (ES) events are expected from these nuclear reactor cores, assuming full reactor power~\cite{Seo:2023xku}.
+Combined analysis of the reactor data and solar data at $\nu$EYE in Yemilab would help investigate the oscillation parameters of solar neutrinos ($\theta_{12}$ and $\Delta m^2_{21}$) precisely~\cite{Bakhti:2023vzn}. $\nu$EYE may also be able to monitor reactor activities by determining the distance and direction to reactor complexes via oscillation patterns and displacement vectors.